Cynthia Ann Parker: Fort Parker massacre

 John Parker, the patriarch of the family, had been a noted ranger, scout, Native American fighter, and soldier for the United States.
 Historians conjecture that when he negotiated treaties with the local non-Comanche natives, he believed those treaties would bind all Native Americans.
-If so, his experience did not give him an understanding of the highly decentralized nature of Indian bands.
+If so, his experience did not give him an understanding of the independent nature of Indian tribes and bands.

 On May 19, 1836, a force of from 100 to 600 Native American warriors, composed of Comanche and Kiowa and Kichai allies, attacked the community.
 John Parker and his men did not comprehend the military prowess of the Comanche, and were unprepared for the ferocity and speed of the Indian warriors.
 They fought a rearguard action to protect some of the escaping women and children, but soon the settlers retreated into the fort.
 The Native Americans attacked the fort and quickly overpowered the outnumbered defenders.
-The Comanche took Cynthia Ann Parker, a young girl, and five other captives away into Comanche territory.
+The Comanche took Cynthia Ann Parker, a young girl, and five other captives with them back to Comanche territory and killed many others.
 The Texans quickly mounted a rescue force.
 During the Texans' pursuit of the Native Americans, a teenage girl escaped.
-Over a period of years, the Comanche released other captives as their families paid ransoms.
-But Parker was adopted by a Comanche family and became thoroughly assimilated.
-She is estimated to have been aged 9 or so when taken.
+Over a period of years, the Comanche released other captives as their families paid ransoms but Parker was adopted by a Comanche family and became thoroughly assimilated.
+She is estimated to have been (8-) 11 or 12 years old when taken.

 Marriage to Peta Nocona

 Parker became assimilated into the tribe.
 She was adopted by a Tenowish Comanche couple, who raised her as their own daughter.
 She became Comanche in every sense.
 She married Peta Nocona, a chief.
 They enjoyed a happy marriage.
-As a tribute to his great affection to her, he never took another wife, although it was traditional for chieftains to have several wives.
-They had three children: Quanah, who became the last free Comanche chief, a son Pecos (Pecan), and a daughter Topʉsana (Prairie Flower).
+They had three children: sons Quanah, who became the last free Comanche chief, and Pecos (Pecan), and a daughter Topsannah (Prairie Flower).